-Chapter 31 Corrosive Materials.
-Chapter 31 addresses the hazards of corrosive materials that have a destructive effect on living tissues.
+Chapter 54 Corrosive Materials.
+Chapter 54 (which was formerly Chapter 31) addresses the hazards of corrosive materials that have a destructive effect on living tissues.
 Though corrosive gases exist, most corrosive materials are solid and classified as either acids or bases (alkalis).
 These materials may pose a wide range of hazards other than corrosivity, such as combustibility, reactivity or oxidizing hazards, and must conform to the requirements of the code with respect to all their known hazards.
 The focus of this chapter is on materials whose primary hazard is corrosivity; that is, the ability to destroy or irreparably damage living tissue on contact.
-As with other chapters of the International Fire Code, Section 3102 contains a definition applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 5402 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

-Chapter 32 Cryogenic Fluids.
-This chapter regulates the hazards associated with the storage, use and handling of cryogenic fluids through regulation of such things as pressure relief mechanisms and proper container storage.
+Chapter 55 Cryogenic Fluids.
+This chapter (which was formerly Chapter 32) regulates the hazards associated with the storage, use and handling of cryogenic fluids through regulation of such things as pressure relief mechanisms and proper container storage.
 These hazards are in addition to the code requirements that address the other hazards of cryogenic fluids such as flammability and toxicity.
-These other characteristics are dealt with in Chapter 27 and other chapters, such as Chapter 35 dealing with flammable gases.
+These other characteristics are dealt with in Chapter 50 and other chapters, such as Chapter 58 dealing with flammable gases.
 Cryogens are hazardous because they are held at extremely low temperatures and high pressures.
 Many cryogenic fluids, however, are actually inert gases and would not be regulated elsewhere in the code.
 Cryogens are used for many applications but specifically have had widespread use in the biomedical field and in space programs.
-As with other chapters of the International Fire Code, Section 3202 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 5502 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

-Chapter 33 Explosives and Fireworks.
-This chapter prescribes minimum requirements for the safe manufacture, storage, handling and use of explosives, ammunition and blasting agents for commercial and industrial occupancies.
+Chapter 56 Explosives and Fireworks.
+This chapter (which was formerly Chapter 33) prescribes minimum requirements for the safe manufacture, storage, handling and use of explosives, ammunition and blasting agents for commercial and industrial occupancies.
 These provisions are intended to protect the general public, emergency responders and individuals who handle explosives.
-Chapter 33 also regulates the manufacturing, retail sale, display and wholesale distribution of fireworks, establishing the requirements for obtaining approval to manufacture, store, sell, discharge or conduct a public display, and references national standards for regulations governing manufacture, storage and public displays.
-As with other chapters of the International Fire Code, Section 3302 contains definitions applicable to the chapter contents.

-Chapter 34 Flammable and Combustible Liquids.
-The requirements of this chapter are intended to reduce the likelihood of fires involving the storage, handling, use or transportation of flammable and combustible liquids.
+Chapter 56 also regulates the manufacturing, retail sale, display and wholesale distribution of fireworks, establishing the requirements for obtaining approval to manufacture, store, sell, discharge or conduct a public display, and references national standards for regulations governing manufacture, storage and public displays.
+As with other chapters of the International Fire Code, Section 5602 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+Chapter 57 Flammable and Combustible Liquids.
+The requirements of this chapter (which was formerly Chapter 34) are intended to reduce the likelihood of fires involving the storage, handling, use or transportation of flammable and combustible liquids.
 Adherence to these practices may also limit damage in the event of an accidental fire involving these materials.
 These liquids are used for fuel, lubricants, cleaners, solvents, medicine and even drinking.
-The danger associated with flammable and combustible liquids is that the vapors from these liquids, when combined with air in their flammable range, will burn or explode at temperatures near our normal living and working environment.
+The danger associated with flammable and combustible liquids is that the vapors from these liquids, when combined with air in their flammable range, will burn or explode at temperatures near normal living and working environment.
 The protection provided by the code is to prevent the flammable and combustible liquids from being ignited.
-As with other chapters of the International Fire Code, Section 3402 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 5702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.